Butler County Wrongful Death Attorney

-- Our wrongful death lawyers have won numerous awards and accolades for their exceptional work.
+- At Dallas W. Hartman, our Pennsylvania wrongful death lawyers have won numerous awards and accolades for their exceptional work.

-- Your wrongful death lawyer will put your family’s needs first in every decision that he or she makes.
+- Our Butler County wrongful death lawyer will put your family’s needs first in every decision that he or she makes.

 - We truly care about our clients and give back to our community in Pennsylvania regularly.